fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/bulk_download/list_agencies.md

 # Data Structures

 ## Agency (object)
-For "account_agencies" requests, it returns a list of all toptier agencies with at least one DABS submission.
-For "award_agencies" requests, it returns a list of all user selectable flagged toptier agencies with at least one subtier agency.
 + `toptier_code` (required, string)
 + `name` (required, string)
 + `toptier_agency_id` (required, number)

 ## SubAgency (object)
-Returns a list of all user selectable flagged subtier agencies for the agency specified in the request.
 + `subtier_agency_name` (required, string)